-- 1 Should the insured person become deceased, the surviving partner is entitled to the same benefits as a surviving spouse (Article20.2), provided that, at the time of death, he or she meets the following conditions: - a) both life partners are not related to each other (Art.
-95 of the ZGB and - b) are neither married nor in a registered or other civil partnership at the time of death; and - c) the surviving partner has reached the of age of 45 and is evidenced as having lived for the last five years before the death uninterruptedly in the same household and has maintained a life partnership in an exclusively mutual relationship; or - d) the surviving partner has, on the date of death, lived in the same household with the deceased, has maintained a life partnership in an exclusive mutual relationship and is required to pay maintenance for one or more joint children; and - e) the partnership was notified to the foundation during the lifetime of the deceased and before any initial claim to a possible disablement and/or old-age pension; and; - f) the life partner does not receive a spouse's, widow's, widower's or partner's pension from a previous marriage or civil partnership and has not received any lump-sum benefits instead of any such a pension. - 2 The criterion for a common household is also fulfilled when an intention exists to maintain a common household, but such was could not be initiated on objective grounds. - 3 The stipulations of the spouse's pension also apply mutatis mutandis to the life partner's pension with regard to the amount and reduction rules.
-The duration of a civil partnership is equated to the duration of a marriage.
-If the life partner does not meet the eligibility requirements for a life partner pension, he or she is not entitled to a one-off severance payment.
+1 Should the insured person become deceased, the surviving partner is entitled to the same benefits as a surviving spouse (Article 20.2), provided that, at the time of death, he or she meets the following conditions:

+- a) both life partners are not related to each other (Art.
+95 ZGB nor are they in a stepchild relationship to each other and - b) are neither married nor in a registered or other civil partnership at the time of death; and - c) the surviving partner is evidenced as having lived for the last five years before the death uninterruptedly in the same household or the surviving partner must provide for at least one child; and has maintained a life partnership in an exclusively mutual relationship and - d) the partnership was notified to the foundation during the lifetimes and before any initial claim to a possible disablement and/or old-age pension and e) the life partner does not receive a survivors', pension from a previous marriage or civil partnership and has not received any lump-sum survivors' pension instead of any such a pension.
+A one-off settlement pursuant to Art.
+20.2 Paragraph 1 of this pension fund rules is precluded.